hunterkempf/Sparkify_Churn/README.md

 ![Logistic Regression Test AUC](/Images/Logistic-Regression-Test-AUC.png)

+This model is basic but does not appear to be overfit because the AUC for training and test datasets appear to be roughly the same.
+The nice thing about logistic regression is that it is a simple model that can be resonably interpretable.
+In order to optimize the model performance a parameter grid search can be used to use some elastic net regularization as well as if an intercept should be fit or not.
+That should most likely make a more generalizable model that performs well.

 Grid Search Hyper Parameter Tuned Model

 ![Logistic Regression Train AUC tuned](/Images/Logistic-Regression-Training-AUC-tuned.png)

 ![Logistic Regression Test AUC tuned](/Images/Logistic-Regression-Test-AUC-tuned.png)

+Hyper-parameter tuning results in roughly the same outcome as the model defaults.
+In this case we could expand our grid search or try a different model.

 #### Desicion Tree